ngkolev/Test/README.md

-#Installing Platform Application
+# Installing Platform Application

 This section explains how to install and deploy Platform application in your Windows system.
 During Installation, the setup program walks you through following stages:

-•Before you Begin
+.Before you Begin
-*Enable IIS Routing
+.Enable IIS Routing
-*Download and install MS SQL Server
+.Download and install MS SQL Server
-*Installation and configuration
+.Installation and configuration

 ##Before you begin